-DoorDash explains why it is adding customers despite spending changes
+DoorDash explains why it’s growing sales despite spending changes

 The company posted revenue of $1.6 billion in the three-month period, up 30% from the same period a year ago.
 At the same time, the company said the total orders that it delivered in Q2 grew 23% year-over-year to 426 million, marking a record high.
 In the first quarter of 2022, the company reported 404 million total orders, which also came in at 23% growth from Q1 2021.

-Marketplace GOV (that is, or the total value of its app orders and subscription fees) also hit a new high, rising 25% to $13.1 billion.
+Marketplace gross order value (GOV, or the total value of its app orders and subscription fees) also hit a new high, rising 25% to $13.1 billion.
 That growth was in line with what the company posted for its first quarter, which ended March 31.

 “We spend the majority of our time and energy building products and working to improve our execution,” DoorDash CEO Tony Xu and CFO Prabir Adarkar said in the company’s shareholder letter.